SQL Differences Between Impala and Hive

 - Impala does perform implicit casts among the numeric types, when going from a smaller or less precise type to a larger or more precise one.
 For example, Impala will implicitly convert a SMALLINT to a BIGINT or FLOAT, but to convert from DOUBLE to FLOAT or INT to TINYINT requires a call to CAST() in the query.

-- Impala does not store timestamps using the local timezone, to avoid undesired results from unexpected time zone issues.
-Timestamps are stored relative to GMT.
+- Impala does not store or interpret timestamps using the local timezone, to avoid undesired results from unexpected time zone issues.
+Timestamps are stored and interpreted relative to GMT.
+This difference can produce different results for some calls to similarly named date/time functions between Impala and Hive.
+See Date and Time Functions for details about the Impala functions.

 - Impala does not return column overflows as NULL, so that customers can distinguish between NULL data and overflow conditions similar to how they do so with traditional database systems.
 Impala returns the largest or smallest value in the range for the type.
 For example, valid values for a tinyint range from -128 to 127.
 In Impala, a tinyint with a value of -200 returns -128 rather than NULL.
 A tinyint with a value of 200 returns 127.